joebobmiles/joseph-miles-fe-takehome/README.md

     - Annual payroll (integer with these options: $50k, $75k, $100k, $150k, $200k)
     - Number of employees (integer)
     - Zip code (string)
-        - This will need to sent in an object that is in a `locations` array (see example payload below)
+        - This will need to sent in an object that is in a `locations` array (see example POST body below)

 - The input fields should be split up over at least two pages (you can choose how to break them up and how to handle routing)
 - After collecting the information from the user you will `POST` it to our Create Application endpoint: